kutoga/FluentArgs/README.md

 You might wonder why the order of parameters for the `Call`-method are inverted.
 This is due to a limitation of the C#-programming language: If the order should be reversed, the number of parameters has to be limited to a fixed number.
+At least it is not obvious how something like variadic templates can be implemented.

-You also want to have a detailed help?
+You want to have a detailed help?
 Just annotate all parameters and call `myapp -h` or `myapp --help`.
 The help flag is added by the `DefaultConfigs...`-call.
 As you can see later, it is possible to disable the help flag, to use a different help flag name or to customize the help output.
 It is also possible use async code.

+In general it is recommended to add `DefaultConfigs()` to the parser: It adds the help flags (which still might be overwritten) and some additional validations (see **Example: Advanced configuration**).
 ```csharp
 namespace Example
 {